ShiftLeftSecurity/js2cpg/README.md

   - Vue.js templates
   - Typescript

-With this we ensure to have ES6 compliant JS code before we continue with the actual parsing and CPG-generation.
+With this, we ensure to have ES6 compliant JS code before we continue with the actual parsing and CPG-generation.

 ## Parsing